 IoT Prevents Not Only Melted Ice Cream but Spoiled Food?

 The video states that IoT monitors refrigeration units to prevent costly breakdowns and spoiled food.

 But before we evaluate that claim, first, is it true that mobile refrigeration units been breaking down?

 If so, when did this begin becoming a problem?

 Furthermore, why do the refrigeration units need to be remotely monitored?
 Maintenace Checking fluid levels, etc… is performed periodically when the trucks come back to the DC.
 They go back to the DC nightly or more often than that.
-What does SAP thinks happens to the refrigerations units for the 10 hours or so they are out on deliveries?
+What does SAP think happens to the refrigeration units for the 10 hours or out on deliveries?

 Insulation means that food does not immediately spoil in the unusual circumstances where the refrigeration unit breaks down.
 Local delivery is just that, local.
 Loosely translated, this means the delivery truck is never very far from the DC.
 It can easily make it back to the DC to have the refrigeration unit repaired.